marcomq/nimview/README.md

 for example isn't compatible with IE 11 anymore.

 ### Nimview vs Electron or CEF
-Electron and CEF are great frameworks and both were an inspiration to this helper here.
+Electron and CEF are great frameworks with a lot of useful utilities and both were an inspiration to this helper here.
 However, the output binary of electron or CEF is usually more than 100 MB and getting started with a new project without previous knowledge of Electron / CEF can also take some time.
 Both CEF and Electron might be great for large Desktop projects that don't need to care about RAM + Disk or that require some additional custom window color, task symbols or other features.
-But setting up Electron / CEF applications and deploying them takes a lot of time, which you can safe by using this helper here.
+But setting up Electron / CEF applications and deploying them takes a lot of knowledge and time, which you can safe by using this helper here.
 The binary output of Nimview is usually less than 2 MB.
 If you zip the binary, you even have less than 1 MB for a desktop application with UI.
 It also might just run in the Cloud as there is an included webserver
 You might easily run the app in Docker.
 Getting started might just take some minutes and it will consume less RAM, less system resources and will start-up much quicker than an Electron or CEF App.
 You might write the same Code and the same UI for your Cloud application as for your Desktop App.
+Cypress integration tests might still work as Nimview has a webserver mode that can be used for testing.

 ### Nimview vs Eel or Neel
 There are another 2 cool similar frameworks: The very popular framework [eel](https://github.com/ChrisKnott/Eel) for python and its cousin [neel](https://github.com/Niminem/Neel) for nim.
 While the use case seems to be similar, there are some major differences:
 - With Nimview, you don't need a webserver running that might take requests from any other user on localhost as you use Webview in release mode.
 This improves security as you don't need to worry about open ports or other attack vectors that need to be considered when running a webserver application.
 It also makes it easy to run multiple applications without having port conflicts.
+For some security scenarios, using a webserver - even on localhost - might be not an option at all.
+You can use Nimview in suche a case, as you get a similar development experience but with less security concerns.
 - Nimview also includes a simple global token check in release mode that may be able to prevent most CSRF attacks when the server is running on localhost.